Meet the team below!

 Julie Andersen Schou

-I work as a student assistant for the Commodifying Compassion and Everyday Humanitarianism in Tanzania projects.
+I have worked as a student assistant for the Commodifying Compassion and Everyday Humanitarianism in Tanzania projects.

 I have a BA in English and Organizational Communication and I am currently studying a MSc in Business Administration and E-business, both degrees at Copenhagen Business School.